rupadhande/Hospitality-Domain-Revenue-Insights-Using-PowerBi/README.md

    - **Drill-through functionality for deeper insights**

 ## 📁 Files Included
-- `Atliq_Grand_Revenue_PowerBI.pbix` – The main Power BI file containing the dashboard and data model.
+- `rpc-1 hospitality domain.pbix` – The main Power BI file containing the dashboard and data model.
 - `README.md` – Documentation for this project.
+- Screenshots of dashboard.
+- related csv and xlsx files.

 ## 🛠 Tools Used
 - **Power BI** – Data visualization & reporting